Linux.pl

 -Y tls behavior

--Y 1 Accept both normal sessions and SSL/TLS ones.
+-Y 1 Accept both normal sessions and TLS ones.

--Y 2 refuses connections that aren't using SSL/TLS security
+-Y 2 refuses connections that aren't using TLS security mecha-

--Y 3 refuses connections that aren't using SSL/TLS security
+-Y 3 refuses connections that aren't using TLS security mecha-

-The server must have been compiled with SSL/TLS support and a
+The server must have been compiled with TLS support and a valid

 -z Allow anonymous users to read files and directories starting